camargoluisenrique/vehicle-price-ai/README.md

 Developed an end-to-end machine learning pipeline that:

 - Cleans and filters noisy real-world data
+- Handles missing values and outliers
 - Encodes categorical variables efficiently
 - Trains a regression model for price prediction
-- Provides real-time predictions through a web application
+- Delivers real-time predictions through an interactive web application

 ---

 ## 🤖 Model

-- Algorithm: Random Forest Regressor
+- Algorithm: **Random Forest Regressor**
-- Feature engineering + categorical encoding
+- Feature engineering and categorical encoding
-- Outlier filtering for price stability
+- Outlier filtering for improved stability

 ---

 ## 📈 Performance

-- Mean Absolute Error (MAE): ~$3000
+- Mean Absolute Error (MAE): **~$3,000 USD**

-This level of error is acceptable given the variability in used vehicle pricing.
+This level of error is considered acceptable given the variability and uncertainty in used vehicle markets.

 ---

-## 💼 Business Perspective
+## 💼 Business Impact

-The system enables:
+This system enables:

-- Fast vehicle valuation
+- Fast and scalable vehicle valuation
 - Price benchmarking for sellers
 - Decision support for buyers and marketplaces
+- Foundation for real-world pricing engines in automotive platforms

 ---